AionNext/BizCod/Programming Guide/Abstract Data Types/Dictionary/README.md

 # Dictionary

 A dictionary is a general-purpose data structure for storing a group of objects.
 A dictionary has a set of keys and each key has a single associated value.
 When presented with a key, the dictionary will return the associated value.
-In other words, a dictionary is a set of key/value pairs.
+In other words, a dictionary is simply a set of key/value pairs.

 Here is a formal definition of dictionary in BizCod